synbol/Parameter-Efficient-Transfer-Learning-Benchmark/README.md

 ## 🔥 <span id="head1"> *Introduction* </span>

 ## 🔥 <span id="head1"> *Getting Started* </span>
-This is an example of how to set up USB locally.
+This is an example of how to set up V-PETL Bench locally.
 To get a local copy up, running follow these simple example steps.

 ## ⭐ <span id="head1"> *Citation* </span>